BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 # DCB-Dynamic-Codon-Bias
 A web application for dynamically calculating the codon usage bias in bacterial genomes.

+1) Get Prodigal to run on Lambda
+2) Get Diamond to run on lambda
+3) allow for the use of temporary file directories on lambda.
+4) Define UI without flask using JS
+5) API gateway
+6) Lambda function that dispatches to bundled code instead of routes.py.
+7) Then the code produces a zip file and sends to user

 # Dependenices:

 Here is a list of required dependencies